brunels-network/network/README.md

 `npm start`

-This will open the network in your default browser and you can use this as you would online.
+This will open the network in your default browser and you can use this as you would at [https://brunels-network.github.io/network/](https://brunels-network.github.io/network/).

 ## Updating data